Clarifai/clarifai-java/README.md

 InfoResult info = clarifai.getInfo();
 System.out.println(info.getMaxBatchSize());  // Prints "128"
 ```
 The limit is currently 128 images, but may change in the future.
-The `InfoResult` also contains
+For video, the limit is currently 1.
-other useful information about the API like minimum and maximum image sizes.
+The `InfoResult` also contains other useful information about the API like minimum and maximum image sizes.

-You may notice that occasionally, some of the tags returned by the API are wrong.
-In other cases,
+Occasionally, some of the tags returned by the API may be wrong.
+In other cases, we may be
-we may be missing tags.
+missing tags.
 If you or your users detect this, we encourage you to report the error back
 to us.
 This will help us improve in the areas that you care about.
 The following request tells us
 that the tags "kitten" and "cat" should be added to the image, and "dog" should be removed:
 ```java